James Murray (lexicographer)

-Sir James Augustus Henry Murray, FBA (/ˈmʌri/; 7 February 1837 – 26 July 1915) was a Scottish lexicographer and philologist.
+Sir James Augustus Henry Murray, FBA (/ˈmʌri/; 7 February 1837 – 26 July 1915) was a British lexicographer and philologist.
 He was the primary editor of the Oxford English Dictionary (OED) from 1879 until his death.

 Life and learning

 James Murray was born in the village of Denholm near Hawick in the Scottish Borders, the eldest son of a draper, Thomas Murray.
 His brothers included Charles Oliver Murray and A. D. Murray, later editor of the Newcastle Daily Journal.
-He was christened plain "James Murray", but in 1855 he assumed the extra names "Augustus Henry" in order to distinguish himself from other James Murrays in the Hawick area.
+He was christened plain 'James Murray', but in 1855 he assumed the extra names 'Augustus Henry' in order to distinguish himself from other James Murrays in the Hawick area.
 A precocious child with a voracious appetite for learning, he left school at fourteen because his parents were not able to afford to pay the fees to continue his education.
 At seventeen he became a teacher at Hawick Grammar School (now Hawick High School) and three years later he was headmaster of the Subscription Academy there.
 In 1856, he was one of the founders of the Hawick Archaeological Society.

 In 1861, Murray met a music teacher, Maggie Scott, whom he married the following year.
 Two years later, they had a daughter Anna, who soon died of tuberculosis, then known as consumption.
 Maggie, too, fell ill with the same disease, and on the advice of doctors, the couple moved to London to escape the Scottish winters.
 Once there, Murray took an administrative job with the Chartered Bank of India while continuing in his spare time to pursue his many and varied academic interests.
 Maggie died within a year of arrival in London.
 A year later Murray was engaged to Ada Agnes Ruthven and the following year he married her.
 Their best man was his friend Alexander Graham Bell, who had earlier received instruction from Murray in elementary electricity, and often referred to him as "the grandfather of the telephone".